konfou/openmp-course-sols/README.md

 ## OpenMP Course Exercises Solutions

-The following are solutions to the exercises found in OpenMP introductory slides from N. Trifonidis, used during the OpenMP course from Prof. N. Stergioulas.
+Solutions to the exercises found in OpenMP introductory slides from N. Trifonidis, used during the OpenMP course in MSc Computational Physics at AUTh, and the exercises set given by N. Stergioulas.